agtorre/gocolorize/README.md

 #Gocolorize
-Gocolorize is a package that allows Go programs to provide ANSI coloring in either a stateful manner.
+Gocolorize is a package that allows Go programs to provide ANSI coloring in a stateful manner.
 Gocolorize is ideal for logging or cli applications.

 ![colored tests passing](https://raw.github.com/agtorre/gocolorize/master/screenshot/tests.png)